EQWorks/work-samples/README.md

 ### Data

-You will solve problems using the `data-mr`](data-mr) work sample.
+You will solve problems using the [`data-mr`](data-mr) work sample.
 The work sample resembles our data processing and analytics setup.
 [Apache Spark](http://spark.apache.org/) is our choice to implement map reduce and machine learning jobs.

 ### Frontend and Design